-Your annual rates notice includes a Stormwater Management Services Charge if your property is located within the former Manly Council or Pittwater Council areas.
+Your annual rates notice may include a Stormwater Management Services Charge.
 It is generally levied on privately owned urban land that is categorised for rating purposes as residential or business, excluding vacant land.

 This money funds a program of additional investigations and activities towards improving stormwater quality, managing stormwater flows and flooding, and the harvesting and reuse of stormwater.